 - I’m happily living in London

-- I’m a great fan of British cheese
+- I’m a great advocate of British cheese

-- I’m a great fan of French wine
+- I’m a great advocate of French wine

 - I grew up largely in Germany, although I’m British

-- I regularly take walks through London and the British countryside
+- I regularly take walks through London and the countryside